jfet97/recoverabletrycatch/README.md

 Obviously you are not forced to call the `retry` function nor the `recover` function nor the `restart` function: you can let the catcher function end without performing any recover action.
 If a finalizer function were registered, it will be called.
 After that the `recoverabletrycatch` will give up control to the main flow.

-### perform
+### performSync
-The function `perform` let you register the generator.
+The function `performSync` let you register the generator.
 It returns an object thanks to which you will register a catcher function.

 ### catch
 The method `catch` let you register a catcher function.
 It returns an object thanks to which you can register a finalizer function or you can start the generator.\